Researching stocks made easier for everyone.

-Open the app ↗For decades, detailed company research — the kind that shows you what a business actually earns, how its margins are trending, or what its filings say underneath the press releases — has been available almost exclusively through expensive professional tools.
+Detailed company research — earnings, margins, what filings actually say — has long been locked behind expensive professional tools.
 Not because the data was scarce, but because the tools to make sense of it were.

-Open Terminal is a straightforward attempt to fix that.
-It pulls together real SEC financial data, live market news, company summaries, and an AI you can ask direct questions — and presents it in a way that doesn't require a finance background to navigate.
+Open Terminal changes that.
+It combines real SEC Edgar financial data, live market news, company summaries, and an AI you can ask direct questions — no finance background required.

 Company data, news, charts, and AI — without switching between five different tools.